 Stop emailing files and sending Dropbox links.
 Give your drone clients secure access to their projects, flight data, and deliverables through a professional client portal.

 It's Tuesday afternoon.
 You just finished a construction site inspection.
-Before you even land, your inbox explodes.
-The GC wants updated photos.
+Before you even land, your inbox fills up with requests.
+The general contractor wants updated photos.
 The owner needs survey data.
 The safety manager is asking about yesterday's flight logs.

 Meanwhile, you're trying to remember which files you sent to who.
 Did anyone actually download those 500MB of images you emailed last week?
 Has that Dropbox link expired yet?
-You honestly have no idea.
+There's no way to track any of it.

 This happens every single day to thousands of drone operators.
 Email wasn't built for managing complex projects with multiple people and gigabytes of files.
 You end up with lost files, security problems, and endless "can you resend that?" messages.